xinyanw409/astrolabe/README.md

 To run the Arachne server
 $GOPATH/bin/arachne_server -confDir=<your configuration dir> [-port=<desired port number>]

-The default path for the server is 1323
+The default port for the server is 1323

 Access via <ip>:/api/arachne